Israel: 1948 war and establishment of the State of Israel

+21st century

 In late 2000, after a controversial visit by Sharon to the Temple Mount, the Second Intifada began.
 The popular uprising faced disproportionate repression from the Israeli state.
 Palestinian suicide bombings eventually developed into a recurrent feature of the intifada.
 Some commentators contend that the intifada was pre-planned by Arafat after the collapse of peace talks.
 Sharon became prime minister in a 2001 election; he carried out his plan to unilaterally withdraw from the Gaza Strip and spearheaded the construction of the West Bank barrier, ending the intifada.
 Between 2000 and 2008, 1,063 Israelis, 5,517 Palestinians and 64 foreign citizens were killed.

 In July 2006, a Hezbollah artillery assault on Israel's northern border communities and a cross-border abduction of two Israeli soldiers precipitated the month-long Second Lebanon War, including an Israeli invasion of Lebanon.
 The war wound down in August 2006 after the passage of United Nations Security Council Resolution 1701; Israeli forces mostly withdrew from Lebanon by October 2006 but continued to occupy the Lebanese portion of Ghajar village.
 In 2007 the Israeli Air Force destroyed a nuclear reactor in Syria.

-Gaza–Israel conflict

 In 2008, a ceasefire between Hamas and Israel collapsed, resulting in the three-week Gaza War.
 In what Israel described as a response to over a hundred Palestinian rocket attacks on southern Israeli cities, Israel began an operation in the Gaza Strip in 2012, lasting eight days.
 Israel started another operation in Gaza following an escalation of rocket attacks by Hamas in July 2014.
 In May 2021, another round of fighting took place in Gaza and Israel, lasting eleven days.
 By the 2010s, increasing regional cooperation between Israel and Arab League countries have been established, culminating in the signing of the Abraham Accords.
 The Israeli security situation shifted from the traditional Arab–Israeli conflict towards the Iran–Israel proxy conflict and direct confrontation with Iran during the Syrian civil war.